nuno-costa-test/viddyoze/Readme.md

 simple logic, like for example only one rule of the set will apply.
 This is used for computing the shipping costs.

-Finally it is time to compute the total price
+Finally, it is time to compute the total price

 ```php
 $cart->addToCart('B01');